 How do you know there is a leak?
 The first sign for most pool owners is the water level slowly (or quickly) getting lower and lower.
 You may find yourself having to fill the pool more often than usual.

-The second visual method used is a dye test which a leak detection company will perform and is able to provide a more accurate and effective way for pinpointing the leak location.
+The second visual method used is a dye test which a leak detection company will perform to provide a more accurate and effective way of pinpointing the leak location.

 Although some of the most common pool leak locations are in areas of your pool that are visible, that doesn’t mean you can’t spring a leak in less visible areas such as the plumbing.

 In this case, we encourage a professional to perform further inspection to prevent continual problems and damage towards your pool.